puntorigen4u/console/README.md

 # Creador OPEN Framework : ES6 Classes

 # API Reference
-A class to help display information in the console
+Console: A class to help display information in the console

 * [console](#module_console)